 Students are assigned a locker by their Teacher Advisor and are not permitted to use any other locker.
 Only locks issued by Royal West Academy may be used by students.
 All other locks will be removed immediately.
-Locks are issued in Secondary 1 and must be kept until graduation.
-Loss or damage of a lock will require a student to purchase a replacement RWA lock at the main office.
 Royal West Academy is not responsible for any theft from lockers.
 For reasons of security, lockers are to be kept locked at all times.
 Each student is responsible for the cleanliness of their locker and marking, writing, or placing stickers on the lockers is not permitted.
 Lock combinations must only be given to the Teacher Advisor.
 Lockers may be subject to search by Administration.